PrivateKit/PrivacyDocuments/README.md

  #### Comparing manual contact tracing and digital contact advice [LINK](https://github.com/mikhaildmitrienko/PrivacyDocuments/blob/master/comparing_tracing.pdf)

- -Manual contact tracing is a top-down solution that starts with contact tracers at the public health level, who identify the contacts of infected individuals, interview them to get additional context about the exposure, and also monitor their symptoms and support them until the incubation period is past.
+ - Manual contact tracing is a top-down solution that starts with contact tracers at the public health level, who identify the contacts of infected individuals, interview them to get additional context about the exposure, and also monitor their symptoms and support them until the incubation period is past.
 On the other hand, digital contact tracing is a bottom-up solution that starts with citizens